ctvidic/banyan-landing/app/bill-negotiator/GRADING_SYSTEM_EXPLAINED.md

 ## How We Calculate Your Score

-The grading system now properly evaluates complex telecom deals by calculating the **effective monthly rate** over a 12-month period.
+The grading system evaluates your negotiation by calculating the **effective monthly rate** of your **final accepted deal** over a 12-month period.

+### Important: Only Your Final Deal Counts!

+The scoring system identifies and grades ONLY the final offer you accepted, ignoring all previous offers that were rejected.
+For example:

+**Negotiation Flow:**
+- Agent: "I can offer $5 off for 6 months" → You: "That's not enough"
+- Agent: "How about $10 off for 6 months?" → You: "I need better"
+- Agent: "Best I can do is $69/month for 12 months" → You: "OK, I'll take that"

+**What Gets Scored:** Only the $69/month deal (4 stars!)
+**What Gets Ignored:** The $5 and $10 offers you rejected

 ### Deal Types We Handle